team-fennekin/Pizzaroni/README.md

 ## Usage

-> Run 'npm run magic' to view the compiled version of our app
+> Run 'npm start' to view the compiled version of our app
+> Run 'npm run dev' to run app in the dev mode

 ## Requirements